 This leaves room for innuendos and drawing meanings that were not intended by the speaker.
 All of this can further complicate the existing communication problems in relationships.

-It can be avoided by simply choosing your words mindfully and using clear, simple language to put forth your perspective.
+Avoid saying hurtful things to your partner by simply choosing your words mindfully and using clear, simple language to put forth your perspective.
 Besides, a point to point approach to the discussion can help you keep track of the issues being addressed as well as the progress made.

 This way the entire discussion doesn’t turn into a murky mess that neither partner can make sense of.